khokralesiddhesh3195-hub/OOP-s-Programs-Unit-II/Unit 1/README.md

 Demonstrates the use of constructors and destructors in C++.

-The constructor is used for automatic object initialization, while the destructor is used during object cleanup.

-🏗️ Constructor: Initializes an object
+🏗️ Constructor: Initializes an object.

-🗑️ Destructor: Performs cleanup when an object is destroyed
+🗑️ Destructor: Performs cleanup when an object is destroyed.

-Scenario: Show automatic object initialization and cleanup.
+📍 Scenario: Show automatic object initialization and cleanup.

 ---

 🌐 B. Unit I – Real-Time Applications

-The following applications are based on the Unit I – Fundamentals of Object-Oriented Programming section of the Unit-Wise Real-Time Applications and Live Examples material.

----

 7️⃣ Smart Agriculture Sensor Monitor